RTL (Croatian TV channel): History

 On 15 September 2021, the German version of RTL was relaunched with a new multi-colored logo.
-It was confirmed that the new logo would debut in Croatia sometime in the near future.
+It was confirmed that the new logo would debut in Croatia sometime in the near future, however this has not happened as of 2024.

 On 14 February 2022, it was announced that RTL Group reached an agreement with Central European Media Enterprises for the sale of RTL Hrvatska.
 On 1 June 2022, the transaction of RTL Hrvatska to CME had been completed.

+The channel celebrated 20 years of existence through April and May 2024, featuring new ident bumpers with taglines such as "20 years of originality", "20 years ahead of everyone" and "20 years of changing lives."
+The bumpers featured RTL's most prominent television personalities, such as the news' and other program's hosts.
+A special two-part series titled 20 godina zajedno (transl.
+20 Years Together) aired on 4 and 5 May.
+Hosted by Antonija Blaće, the special series looked back on the most memorable moments in RTL's history.

+On 28 April 2025, RTL announced that its teletext service would be shut down on 1 May of the same year.

 Programming

-In-house production

-In addition to its own daily news programming, RTL Televizija broadcasts its own news program each day.
-During the week, RTL Vijesti broadcasts at 16:30 on Monday to Thursday RTL Vijesti at 16:30 and RTL Danas at 18:30 CET, followed by RTL Direkt at 22:15 CET with late news and current affairs.
-During the weekend, two news programs are transmitted, RTL Vijesti at 16:30 and RTL Danas at 18:30.